Chess (musical): Possible film adaptation

 Tim Rice has always expressed his desire of adapting Chess for the big screen.
 In 2003, Kylie Minogue was in talks to play one of the two female parts.
-She met up with Rice in Paris to discuss the script.
-Jude Law and Brendan Gleeson were also discussed as male lead contenders.
+She met with Rice in Paris to discuss the script.
+Jude Law and Brendan Gleeson were discussed as male leads.

 On 10 January 2022, on his podcast "Get Onto My Cloud", Rice stated that in addition to a possible Broadway revival happening soon, he hopes for a film adaptation to follow suit, in part bolstered by the recent success of the chess-focused Netflix miniseries The Queen's Gambit.